 First, we felt like naming ourselves the Summit Network was consistent with the DNA of the kind of churches we want to build and plant.
 We considered several other names, but none was as simple as just calling ourselves the Summit Network.
 Second, the Summit Church in RDU will serve as the primary, initial hub for the network.
 Third, there is actually more than one church in the network named the Summit.

-We believe church planting is God’s strategy for fulfilling the Great Commission.
-It is the most effective strategy for seeing lives and communities transformed by the gospel.
-We also believe that everything rises and falls on leadership.
-The number one factor in whether a church plant survives or fails is the preparation of the lead planter.
-Our Church Planting Residency is designed to prepare planters to plant with their maximum potential.
+We believe God’s strategy for fulfilling the Great Commission is planting churches.
+Church planting is the most effective strategy for seeing lives and communities transformed by the gospel.
+We also believe that almost everything rises and falls on leadership.
+Our Church Planting Residency is designed to prepare planters to best steward their gifts to have their maximum impact through church planting.

 Named among Good Morning America’s 10 Most Beautiful Places in the U.S., Asheville has become the cultural center of the Blue Ridge Mountains.
 As its nationally recognized economy continues to grow, more and more people are calling Asheville home.
 But as Asheville’s influence has grown, the influence of Christ in Asheville has dramatically declined.
 Known regionally as a center of new age belief and alternative lifestyles, Asheville has a great need for Gospel light.